-If a student finds themselves stranded in DC for any reason, they can call a cab and have it take them to the Public Safety Building.
+If a student finds themselves stranded in DC for any reason, they can call a cab and have it take them to University Police HQ.
 The student should notify AUPD that they are on their way by calling 202-885-2527.
 AUPD will pay for the cab and place the charge on the student's account, ensuring that even without money or a ride, students can always return safely to campus.
 This service can be utilized within a 10-mile radius of the main campus.

 AUPD provides escorts, whether on foot or vehicle, to any member of the community who feels unsafe.
 These escorts are only from university property to university property.
 Safety escorts may be arranged by calling 202-885-2527 or using an emergency telephone.

 The Rave Guardian Campus Safety App transforms mobile phones on your campus into personal safety devices.

 Guardian enhances safety on campus through a virtual safety network of friends, family, and campus safety.

 - Panic Button: Direct immediate connection to campus safety with GPS location and personal profile information.